shaik-ismail-27/agent_cue/README.md

    This will automatically start both the Rasa server and the actions server, and open the UI in your browser.

-### Important Note
+### Important Notes

-The models directory is not included in this repository.
+1. The models directory is not included in this repository.
 You will need to train your own model using `rasa train` before running the agent.

+2. The startup script and Rasa commands must be run from the `agent_cue` directory.
+The script will automatically try to navigate to the correct directory if needed.

 ### Installation Note